 To show improvement in piano technique.
-See the syllabus for full details.
+See the syllabus for full details and set repertoire.

 Own choice of music from film, TV, musical or popular music arranged for piano.

-For adjudication only: an opportunity for you to play any one piece for your next examination to be taken in Spring or Summer 2021 (From any current examination syllabus: ABRSM, Trinity College, Guildhall, etc.)
+For adjudication only: an opportunity for you to play any one piece for your next examination to be taken in Spring or Summer of the current Festival year.
+(From any current examination syllabus: ABRSM, Trinity College, Guildhall, etc.)

 Any one piece with improvisation.

-A novice is a performer who has not been learning the piano for more than 18 months on 1st January 2021.
+A novice is a performer who has not been learning the piano for more than 18 months on 1st January in the current Festival year.

 An opportunity to show your versatility as an instrumentalist.
 Perform one piece on the piano and another on any other instrument (e.g. recorder, clarinet, cello, trumpet, voice etc.) with or without an accompaniment.
 Own choice, any age under 18.
 Please state the second instrument, titles, composers and total time of the chosen music on the entry form.

 A group of contrasting pieces.
 N.B.
 Performers will be assessed on their choice of programme, dress and presentation as well as their performance and are encouraged to play one piece from memory.
 They should introduce their programme to the audience.
 Introductions are included in the time limit.
 Please note: Music chosen should be appropriate to grades specified.